 DMC FOUNDATION: R.S.V.P.

-NEEDED: Volunteers 55 and older needed to provide visitation and-or transportation to registered home-bound seniors and disabled persons 55 years and older.
-Transportation requirements may include doctor visits, church or grocery shopping.
+NEEDED: Volunteers 55 and older needed to provide visitation or transportation to registered home-bound seniors and disabled persons 55 years and older.
 Drivers will provide door-to-door service, and remain with the client during appointments if needed.
 Volunteers must be 55 years or older, have proof of current driver's license, registration and insurance on personal vehicle, and pass a background check.
 Visitation volunteers must be willing to visit in the home of a senior citizen or disabled person at least one to two hours per visit, twice a month.
-Responsibilities may include companionship, watching television, telephone reassurance, mail sorting, or running errands for the client.
-Training will be provided to help volunteers understand the basic needs of home-bound seniors.
+Training will be provided.
 Mileage reimbursement is available.

-NEEDED: Volunteers 18 and older or 17 years needed for school-based mentoring are needed to make a difference in the life of an at-risk child.
+NEEDED: Volunteers are needed for school-based mentoring are needed to make a difference in the life of an at-risk child.
 Multiple mentoring opportunities are available for adult volunteers.
-Mentors enrich their own lives while sharing everyday activities with kids such as movies, homework, sports, shopping, life skills, leadership development, conversation and more.
-Mentoring programs include: academic tutoring for fourth to 12th grade; Tapestry, a neighborhood-based youth church, that provides mentoring in the reality of everyday life; Teen Parents, which educates and nurtures pregnant and parenting adolescents; and Juvenile Justice Ministry, which offers Sunday chapel services and weekly Bible studies at the juvenile hall and provides positive interaction with caring adults in one-to-one mentoring.
+Mentoring programs include: academic tutoring for fourth to 12th grade; Tapestry, a neighborhood-based youth church that provides mentoring in the reality of everyday life; Teen Parents, which educates and nurtures pregnant and parenting adolescents; and Juvenile Justice Ministry, which offers Sunday chapel services and weekly Bible studies at the juvenile hall and provides positive interaction with caring adults in one-to-one mentoring.
 Hours typically are after school or on the weekend, but are set up by the mentor and student.
-Volunteers must complete application, interview, orientation and training process; provide references; pass a background check; and commit to volunteering at least four hours per month for 12 months depending on the program.
+Volunteers must complete an application, interview, orientation and training process; provide references; pass a background check; and commit to volunteering at least four hours per month for 12 months depending on the program.